Skip to content

 • 3001 / 3002 — recreate the agent with CreateAgentRequest; do not retry the original request against the bad id.

 • 3003 — fix the graph and re-create.
-The message points at the node or route that failed validation.
+The message field points at the first node-level failure.

-• 3004 — wait for TurnCompleteResponse; the Tryll client libraries already serialise per-agent sends.
+• 3004 — wait for TurnComplete; the Tryll client libraries already serialise per-agent sends.

 4xxx — Inference / workflow